prathi8081/Tensorflow_Basics/README.md

 # Tensorflow_Basics
-Used Fashion MINIST dataset for training and testing
+Used Fashion MNIST dataset for training and testing